Accused cop killer’s mother arrested Tuesday morning at Christ Hospital

 OAK LAWN, Ill. — The mother of the two brothers charged in the murder of Chicago police officer Ella French is now also in police custody.

-Sources tell WGN Investigates the woman caused a disturbance at Christ Hospital in Oak Lawn around 10 a.m.
+The woman, later identified as Evalena Flores, of Chicago, caused a disturbance at Christ Hospital in Oak Lawn around 10 a.m.
 Tuesday when she was refused access to her son, Emonte, who is hospitalized but in police custody.

 Emonte Morgan is the accused triggerman in the shooting of Officer Ella French and her partner, who remains in critical condition.